 During these 12 years, her talented, artsy brother Emperor Zhao Gou never found her inappropriate.
-Her smart husband, other nobles, officials, and former imperial servants, no one ever doubted Duofu’s authenticity.
+Her brilliant husband, other nobles, officials, and former imperial servants, no one ever doubted Duofu's authenticity.

-A noble princess that born and raised in the royal palace and a civilian born woman, their behavior, manner, speech, all should be quite different.
+A noble princess born and raised in the royal palace and a civilian-born woman, their behavior, manner, and speech should be pretty different.

-But this Duofu made everyone believed that she was the daughter of artistic emperor Zhao Ji, the honored princess of Song; except for Empress Dowager Wei, who had also been captured and lived in the Jin Dynasty for a long time.
+But this Duofu made everyone believe that she was the daughter of artistic emperor Zhao Ji, the Song's honored princess, except for Empress Dowager Wei, who had also been captured and lived in the Jin Dynasty for a long time.

-Died in the Jin Dynasty or had been executed to protect Empress Dowager Wei’s reputation, either way, Princess Duofu had always been a huge victim that could not control her fate.
+Died in the Jin Dynasty or was executed to protect Empress Dowager Wei's reputation, either way, Princess Duofu had always been a huge victim that could not control her fate.